yichunzhao/entity-validation/README.md

 Both can be applied on the class, method, and method argument levels.

 What difference?
-@Valid marks property, method parameters or turn type for validation cascading.
+@Valid marks property, method parameters or return type for validation cascading.

 @Validated used in Spring MVC, marks class, nmethod arguments

 @Validated may validate group constraints.